NYCOpportunity/growingupnyc-patterns/src/components/side-navigation/side-navigation.md

+**Source:** `src/components/side-navigation/side-navigation`

-The Side Navigation component is left-side navigation on a single page guide page, that allows the user to jump to specific sections in the content.
-This component is typically used together with the Sticky Utility.
-[Click here to see a demo.](side-navigation-demo)
+The Side Navigation component is a sticky side menu that allows the users to jump to specific sections of content based on section titles.